 As a 2011 summer intern in New York, Bower produced player profiles for more than 15 NBA Draft prospects.
 In 2014 he coached the 10th-grade Massachusetts Elite team.
 He has worked at numerous basketball camps, most notably Kevin Boyle’s (point guards) and Bobby Hurley’s (skills) camps at the Pocono (Pa.)
 Invitational.

 Stephen Michael Bower was born Aug.
 25, 1991 in Norwood, Mass.
 He is the son of Mark and Ellen Bower, and has one sister, Michelle.
-He lives in Northeast Washington, D.C.
+He lives in Washington, D.C.